getupcloud/undistro/website/src/util/docs/index.md

 - ec2 (vanilla Kubernetes using AWS EC2 VMs)
 - eks (AWS Kubernetes offer)

+## VPC

+If you have more than one cluster created with UnDistro you will need to customize the VPC CIDR to avoid conflicts.
+UnDistro uses the default CIDR ` 10.0.0.0/16`.
+To learn how to customize this please follow this link: [cluster](./docs#Cluster)

+## Create SSH Key pair on AWS

+Please refer to AWS [guidelines](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)

 ## Connecting to the nodes via SSH